LiangMuChen8023/Introduction-to-HPC-PHYS-52015-/README.md

 - What optimizations did you apply to improve performance?
 - How did you handle boundary conditions in the distributed computation?

+## MyCode
+I have successfully implemented the OpenMP and MPI code, and the results are as follows.
+If you need the code or programming assistance, please contact me on WeChat lqs_8023